-Face coverings will be required for guests, staff and musicians at all times in the Mahaffey Theater.
+Face masks covering the nose and mouth will be required for guests, staff and musicians at all times in the Mahaffey Theater.
 Please bring your own mask; disposable ones will be provided if necessary.

-Patrons may remove masks briefly to drink beverages; woodwind and brass musicians will remove masks to play.
+Masks may only be removed briefly to drink beverages.
+Please note, drinks are not allowed into the theater.
+Woodwind and brass musicians will remove masks to play.

 WELCOME TO THE MAHAFFEY THEATER

-All Phase 1 concerts through December 2020 will be performed only at the Mahaffey Theater.
+All concerts will be performed only at the Mahaffey Theater.